robfatland/reorganiseduponthefloor/cubase/README.md

 * Audio tracks are Events or Clips; which have clip gain setting (starting at unity): Magnitude of the waveform.
 Use if necessary.
 * Write automation: Using the fader write an envelope during playback.
 Attention, post: *All* the adjustable stuff, like tilt
 * Not covered yet: Full work flow, EQ particularly bass, Compression, Mastering, Mix Down, returning to a loud mix if so desired.

+Another pass at this:
+- Loudness is in the Mix (concluding at the Master)
+- "Crest factor" is Peak to RMS ratio

+Part 1: Audio tracks
+    - Audio native -12 to -18dB
+        - Method 1: Use clip gain event-by-event
+        - Method 2: Circle-e channel settings: edit window: Pre-Gain (happens before all downstream processing)
+           - Can also get to this on the Mixer
+- Gain staging before mixing
+- Audio tracks: Natively -12 to -18 in this order of methods:
+    - Pre-gain: Fader is where it wants to be (at 0) optimal pixels for fine-tuning
+    - Event-based volume editing: Pencil tool, tick dots along the upper edge of the event, drag down to moderate
+    - Event or clip gain
+    - Fader: Enable Write automation.

+What about MIDI tracks?

+Topic: Plugin-to-Plugin
+    - Example 1176 Compressor emulator sees a level that can be affected by the EQ
+        - So changing the EQ changes compression in addition to changing the sound of the track
+    - Use the in/out toggle to check
+    - Do not let 'louder is better' control the process

+Topic: Digital / Analog back out into the world
+    - Leaving the DAI: Look at the Audio Connections: control for output gain control

+Topic: Busses / Masters
+    - Clipping with a lot of groups and busses coming in is a common issue
+        - Turn the Master bus down so it does not clip
+        - At the same time we want the signal to the monitors sounding good.
+Whatever that means.
+        - So not clipping the Master bus is the name of the game: Peak metering
+            - RHS of the DAW
+            - Main meter: RMS and Peak value
+            - Other tab: LUFS and other features
+            - LUFS is overall loudness overtime... something like -14 is a good LUFS level
+            - True Peak should be well below Zero

 ## Scoring